GARDEN ROUTE TOUR

 Please be aware that this itinerary may need to change due to weather, road conditions or other factors.
 The tour guide will make the final decision after consultation with the tour operator and the group members.
 For us, safety comes first!

-For more information, or to book this once in a lifetime journey, contact us today!
+For more information on this Garden Route tour or to book this once in a lifetime journey, contact us today!